NixOS/nix/README.md

 ### Development Environment

-You can use the provided `shell.nix` to easily bootstrap working development environment:
+You can use the provided `shell.nix` to easily bootstrap a working development environment:

 ```
 $ nix-shell